 Program overview

 The Human Services Foundation Certificate is a one-year program designed to prepare students for various career-based academic paths in the human services sector.
 This program aims to enhance students' academic skills while providing them with a deeper understanding of the diverse career options available in human services.
-Through engaging activities, students will explore relevant career programs, helping them assess their personal fit and professional requirements for future studies.
+Through a series of thoughtfully crafted activities, students will engage with relevant career programs, helping them assess their personal suitability and fit for these professional roles.

-The Human Services Foundation Certificate program is structured to be completed in one year, consisting of two academic terms.
-The program is delivered in a hybrid format, combining both in-person and online learning experiences.
-This structure allows students to develop essential skills and knowledge while accommodating different learning preferences.
+The Human Services Foundation Certificate program is structured to be completed in a 1-year timeframe, consisting of two academic terms.
+This program is delivered in a hybrid format, combining both in-person and online learning experiences.
+Students will have the opportunity to:

 Featured Experiences

-The Human Services Foundation Certificate program offers several unique experiences that enhance learning and professional development:
+The Human Services Foundation Certificate program offers several unique features that enhance the learning experience:

 Career Options

-Graduates of the Human Services Foundation Certificate program can pursue a variety of career options in Canada, including:
+Graduates of the Human Services Foundation Certificate program can pursue a variety of career opportunities in Canada, including:

 • Social Service Worker: Assist individuals and families in overcoming challenges and accessing community resources.

-• Recreation Coordinator: Plan and implement recreational programs for community organizations.
+• Recreation Coordinator: Plan and implement recreational programs for communities, promoting health and wellness.

-• Police Foundations Officer: Prepare for a career in law enforcement and community safety.
+• Police Foundations Officer: Prepare for a career in law enforcement, focusing on community safety and crime prevention.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.